maydanny/A-15-Puzzle-Solver-/README.md

 Commonly used heuristics for this problem are:

-* H1: counting the number of misplaced tiles, and
+* H1: counting the number of misplaced tiles

 * H2: finding the sum of the Manhattan distances between each block and its position in the goal configuration